akramarenkov/cqos/priority/README.md

     // Data from input channels passed to handlers by output channel output := make(chan types.Prioritized[string])

-    // Handlers must write priority of processed data to feedback channel feedback := make(chan uint)
+    // Handlers must write priority of processed data to feedback channel after it has been processed feedback := make(chan uint)
     defer close(feedback)